MiguelSombrero/hacker-api/README.md

 ### Create spreadsheets

 Create spreadsheets that corresponds to examples shown above.
-Give spreadsheets viewing rights to your service account.
+Give viewing rights to spreadsheets for your service account.

 ### Update application.properties files